We may earn a commission for purchases through links on our site. Learn more

 17. Renew lease

-If you’re still having trouble with Wi-Fi connection on your iPhone, one solution that could work is renewing your lease with the network.
+If you’re still having trouble with the Wi-Fi connection on your iPhone, one solution that could work is renewing your lease with the network.
 When you connect to a Wi-Fi network, you are assigned an IP address that identifies your device.
 By renewing your lease, your iPhone will be given a new IP address to connect to the Wi-Fi network.

 How to renew Wi-Fi lease on iPhone